AlessandroA/uvisor/README.md

     * Secure boot.
     * Context switching.

 You will find the full uVisor documentation in the [docs](docs) folder.
+We also release a rendered version of a subset of our documentation as a [PDF](https://github.com/ARMmbed/uvisor/blob/docs/example.pdf).

 Contributions to this repository in the form of issue reporting or pull requests are welcome!
 Please make sure to read our [contribution guidelines](CONTRIBUTING.md) first.